tjluo-ucas/Case-Study/README.md

 ---

+## Software Architecture (Ruby on Rails with Tailwind CSS for Frontend)

+The architecture for this functional specification management software is based on **Ruby on Rails** with **Tailwind CSS** for frontend styling.
+This setup enables rapid development with a clean, responsive design, supporting RESTful APIs, user authentication, and a flexible MVC structure.

+### Core Components

+1. **Backend (Rails API)**
+   - **Models**: Define data structures for projects, feature requirements, users, comments, and feedback.
+   - **Controllers**: Handle CRUD operations for functional specifications, requirements, and feedback.
+Provide API endpoints for data retrieval and updates.
+   - **Services**: Separate business logic for processing specifications, validating requirements, and managing notifications.
+   - **Database**: Use PostgreSQL as the primary database to store projects, feature details, user roles, comments, and version histories.
+   - **Authentication**: Integrate with Devise for user authentication and role-based access control.

+2. **Frontend (Tailwind CSS + Rails Views or React)**
+   - **Dashboard**: Use Tailwind CSS to create a clean and responsive dashboard displaying project overviews, progress tracking, and status updates for each specification.
+   - **Feature Detail Pages**: Styled with Tailwind CSS to allow users to view, add, or edit specific requirements and see associated feedback in a clear, accessible format.
+   - **Design Collaboration Workspace**: Tailwind CSS provides a modern, accessible interface for designers to upload wireframes and mockups, while team members can add annotations or comments.
+   - **Notifications & Alerts**: Use Tailwind's utility classes to style notifications and alerts for user actions, such as feedback requests or approvals.

+3. **Job Queue**: Use Sidekiq for background job processing, such as sending notifications and managing large file uploads for design assets.

+4. **Testing**: Utilize RSpec for backend testing, along with Jest or Cypress for frontend testing, ensuring robust, reliable functionality.

+5. **Deployment**: Host on Heroku or AWS for scalability, with CI/CD configured through GitHub Actions to streamline updates and testing.

+### Database Schema Overview

+- **Projects**: Holds information about each project, such as title, objectives, status, and associated team members.
+- **FeatureRequirements**: Stores each requirement’s details, including title, description, priority, dependencies, and status.
+- **Users**: Contains user profiles with roles (e.g., Project Manager, Developer, Designer) and permissions.
+- **Comments**: Stores feedback and annotations from team members on specific requirements or designs.
+- **DesignAssets**: Holds links to wireframes, mockups, and design files associated with each feature requirement.

+---

+## First MVP Version

+The first Minimum Viable Product (MVP) for this software focuses on essential features for creating, editing, and managing functional specifications.
+The goal of the MVP is to provide enough functionality to validate the core concept and gather feedback from early users.

+### Key Features for MVP

+1. **Project and Specification Management**
+   - Create new projects and add functional specifications.
+   - Edit, delete, and view project details, including objectives and goals.
+   - Assign users to projects with defined roles (e.g., Project Manager, Developer).

+2. **Feature Requirements**
+   - Add, edit, and prioritize individual feature requirements.
+   - View the list of all features within a project, with statuses for each (e.g., In Progress, Completed).

+3. **User Roles and Permissions**
+   - Set up basic user roles with permissions to create, edit, or view projects and specifications.
+   - Enable role-based access control to limit who can edit or approve specifications.

+4. **Commenting and Feedback**
+   - Allow team members to add comments on each feature requirement.
+   - Enable threaded discussions on specifications to support collaboration and feedback.

+5. **Simple Design Collaboration**
+   - Upload wireframes or simple image files for each feature.
+   - Allow users to view and comment on design files, though more advanced features like annotations will be in later versions.

+6. **Basic Notifications**
+   - Send email notifications to users when they are assigned to a project, or when comments are added to a specification they’re involved in.
+   - Allow users to subscribe or unsubscribe from notifications.

+### Technology Stack for MVP

+- **Backend**: Ruby on Rails with RESTful API endpoints.
+- **Frontend**: Rails views styled with Tailwind CSS for MVP or an integration with a simple React or Vue.js frontend styled with Tailwind.
+- **Authentication**: Devise for user authentication and role-based access control.
+- **Database**: PostgreSQL with basic tables for Projects, FeatureRequirements, Users, and Comments.
+- **Background Jobs**: Sidekiq for sending notifications.
+- **Deployment**: Hosted on Heroku or AWS with GitHub Actions for CI/CD.

+### Sample User Flow for MVP

+1. **Project Manager** logs in and creates a new project, adding core objectives and a list of initial features.
+2. **Developers** view the project and add comments to clarify requirements.
+3. **Designers** upload wireframes for each feature, allowing team members to review and provide feedback.
+4. **Project Manager** assigns priorities to features and tracks overall progress through the dashboard.
+5. **Team members** receive notifications when there’s new feedback on a feature or when they’re assigned a new task.

+### Future Enhancements (Post-MVP)

+- **Advanced Design Collaboration**: Enable real-time annotation and markup on wireframes.
+- **Automated Progress Tracking**: Add metrics to automatically track project progress and report on timeline adherence.
+- **Enhanced Notifications**: Support for push notifications and in-app alerts.
+- **Analytics**: Provide insights on feature development cycles, stakeholder feedback, and project metrics.

+---

+With this architecture, including Ruby on Rails for backend and Tailwind CSS for a responsive frontend, the software will provide a solid foundation for managing functional specifications.
+The initial MVP will focus on essential features, enabling teams to streamline documentation, align stakeholders, and improve collaboration, setting the stage for further enhancements and a comprehensive specification management tool.

 ## Conclusion

 This functional specification tool provides a structured approach to define, organize, and execute project goals.
 By aligning stakeholders, developers, and designers through well-defined data models and collaborative interfaces, the software enhances the efficiency and reliability of web application development.